 So before you gift individual team members holiday gifts, think about how it will impact your teams.
 Perhaps you can try group or prosocial rewards to make the team feel valued as a whole.

-Now that you know the science behind choosing rewards, let’s look at some tangible holiday reward ideas for your agency:
+Now that you know the science behind choosing rewards, let’s look at some of the best holiday reward ideas for your agency.

 1. A chance to gift others